AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 Exit strategy (lean summary)
 ============================

-One often overseen goal is the implicit *exit strategy*, that comes for free with (all variants of) TDD.
+One often overseen goal is the implicit *exit strategy*, which comes for free with (all variants of) TDD.
 A :ref:`blog
 <TDD_exitStrategy>` on that will be posted later, but let’s give a summary already.

 Engineers tend to overreach their obligations, especially when there is some planned time left.
 Then, there are always